Duality for Delsarte's extremal problem on locally compact Abelian groups: Background material from the harmonic analysis on LCA groups

-\end{definition} The space of translation bounded (real-valued) Radon measures is denoted by $M:=M(G;\RR)$.
+(See Argabright, Gil de Lamadrid \cite{AG-Memoirs}, Lin \cite{Lin}, Thornett \cite{Thornett} and Berg, Forst \cite{BergForst}.)
+The space of translation bounded (real-valued) Radon measures is denoted\footnote{Another often used notation is $M_\infty$.} by $M:=M(G;\RR)$.
 It is easy to see that if $\psi$ is translation bounded, then \eqref{eq:TB} holds for every (relatively) compact set $K\subseteq G$.
 We introduce the norm